dshieble/dshieble.github.io/_posts/2023-05-20-large-language-models-part-2.md

 ## Conclusion

 Designing software involves striking a delicate balance between various attributes and considerations.
-Engineers must carefully weigh factors such as simplicity, speed, cost, and effectiveness, as they make design choices.
+Engineers weigh factors such as simplicity, speed, cost, and effectiveness as they make design choices.
 Each design represents a different point on the tradeoff spectrum.

 These design patterns are just a small glimpse into the strategies that engineers will explore as LLMs continue to permeate the software ecosystem.
-As LLMs become more prevalent, engineers will have the opportunity to explore numerous similar patterns, adapting and refining them to suit specific contexts and requirements.
-This ongoing exploration and adaptation of design patterns will contribute to the continued evolution and optimization of LLM integration in software systems.
+As LLMs become more prevalent, engineers will have the opportunity to explore numerous similar patterns, adapting and refining them to suit new contexts and requirements.

 <!--